Scroll down to find these sections:

 The advice below is courtesy of retired book conservator Carol Pratt:

 The webstores at Talas , Hollinger, Conservation Resources International and Light Impressions specialize in archival products to help repair, preserve, protect and display books, photographs, documents and ephemera.
 Demco/Highsmith and Brodart also are very good sources for conservation and preservation supplies.

-In response to popular demand, we try to maintain a varied, current and informative selection of new, used, out-of-print and hard to find books about orchids and orchid culture (just search by keyword: orchid).
-Your suggestions are always welcome.
+In response to popular demand, we try to maintain a varied, current and informative selection of new, used, out-of-print and hard to find books about orchids and orchid culture (just search by keyword: orchid or orchids).

 We are very happy to distribute these special titles on orchid seed propagation techniques: